The filings, at a glance

-P.I.G.M.I.E., two filings, one stack.
-Filing 1 builds the instrument; Filing 2 governs a fleet of them.
+P.I.G.M.I.E., three filings, one stack.
+Filing 1 builds the instrument; Filing 2 governs a fleet of them; Filing 3 turns the kernel inward.
 Every tile below jumps to a short concept card.

 Patent pending: a demonstrated digital instance; the broader system is specified in the filings.
-The digital Truth Beam is demonstrated and recomputable; the broader apparatus (Filing 1) and the runtime governance (Filing 2) are set out in the filings: the apparatus components have been explored, with full integration not the current focus, and the governance is a proposed design.
+The digital Truth Beam is demonstrated and recomputable; the broader apparatus (Filing 1), the runtime governance (Filing 2), and the self-witnessing specimens (Filing 3) are set out in the filings: the apparatus components have been explored, with full integration not the current focus, the governance is a proposed design, and the self-witnessing work is enabled in the filing with its envelope still being characterised.

 New here?
 Read these five first: